carla-simulator/carla/Docs/python_api.md

 - <a name="carla.LaneMarkingType.Broken"></a>**<font color="#f8805a">Broken</font>**
 - <a name="carla.LaneMarkingType.Solid"></a>**<font color="#f8805a">Solid</font>**
 - <a name="carla.LaneMarkingType.SolidSolid"></a>**<font color="#f8805a">SolidSolid</font>**
+For double solid line.
 - <a name="carla.LaneMarkingType.SolidBroken"></a>**<font color="#f8805a">SolidBroken</font>**
+From inside to outside except for center lane which is from left to right.
 - <a name="carla.LaneMarkingType.BrokenSolid"></a>**<font color="#f8805a">BrokenSolid</font>**
+From inside to outside except for center lane which is from left to right.
 - <a name="carla.LaneMarkingType.BrokenBroken"></a>**<font color="#f8805a">BrokenBroken</font>**
+From inside to outside except for center lane which is from left to right.
 - <a name="carla.LaneMarkingType.BottsDots"></a>**<font color="#f8805a">BottsDots</font>**
 - <a name="carla.LaneMarkingType.Grass"></a>**<font color="#f8805a">Grass</font>**
+Grass edge.
 - <a name="carla.LaneMarkingType.Curb"></a>**<font color="#f8805a">Curb</font>**

 ---